What is a ‘round’?

 3) For World Archery Rounds you are allowed to practice for up to 45 minutes before shooting (if you want to replicate tournament conditions about 3 ends of as many arrows as you like is normal at competitions).

 What type of scoring you use will depend on which round you are shooting.
 Outdoors the Imperial rounds are scored by colour zones 9, 7, 5, 3, 1 and the Metric Rounds are scored on each ring x, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1.
 For either method of scoring if you miss the target you should record an M.

 What should I do when I’ve shot and scored the round?

-Once you have completed your round you should submit you should enter your score online, if you have not received a username and password please contact us.
+Once you have completed your round you should enter your score online, if you have not received a username and password please contact the records officer.

 Do I have to shoot rounds and submit scores?